kaporten/BuffFilter/README.md

 Double addon registration issue?
 ----------
-Due to addon folder renames, you may see the addon registered twice on the Addons list in-game.
+Due to addon folder renames, you may see BuffFilter registered twice on the Addons list in-game.
 The addon still works fine, you just see two entries instead of one.
 You can fix the double-entry issue this way:

 1. Shut down WildStar completely.
-1. Uninstall the addon.
+1. Uninstall BuffFilter.
 1. Start WildStar and log in on any character.
 1. Shut down WildStar again, and re-install the addon.